AshnahKhalidKhan/Some-Kind-Of-Task-Manager-To-do-List-Thingy-At-Last/JobsAppliedTo.md

 - May 13, 2024: IT department @ UEP
 - May 13, 2024: SAP Trainee (IT) Trainee Program @ Gatronova
 - May 14, 2024: Web Dev Intern @ Ultra Codes Pvt Ltd (Lahore)
+- May 15, 2024: Internship @ Impetus Consulting

 # Jobs Interviewed For: